-As civilization and technology advances, we become more specialized in the roles we play in society.
-This progressive specialization is turning modern society more ant-like in some ways.
-As we’re not ants, this should create some unique social problems for our species.
-Oh well, I imagine we’ll adapt eventually.
+As civilization and technology advance, we become more specialized in the roles we play in society.
+This progressive specialization is transforming modern society to become more ant-like in various ways.
+Given that we’re not ants, this should create some unique social problems for our species.
+Naturally, we’ll adapt eventually.
+Besides, what’s life without problems?
 Here are some excerpts that highlight the similarities between ants and humans…

 Mark Moffett – biologist, author, photographer and ant-enthusiast almost from birth say, “I learned early, like when I was in diapers, that ants are controlling the world under our feet,” he said.
 “Down there as an infant I would watch them doing all of these things that were very human-like: building roads, working together to collect food, all kinds of things.
 Ants do all kinds of things that even primates, like a chimpanzee, don’t have to deal with.”

 There are farmers, soldiers, nurses, sanitation specialists, highway construction workers.
 “You get a variety of different sizes of workers with different shapes.
 And they’re all built specifically to do certain tasks or jobs.
 So they are born with this identity,” said Moffett.”

 There are actually “suicide bomber” ants.
 “The ant simply walks up to the enemy and explodes – spraying this toxic yellow glue over itself and everything around it,” Moffett said